pllab/cs162-tutorials/README.md

 **Due date: October 9, 2018 11:59:59 PM**

-In this assignment, you will familarize yourself with Scala, learn how to use the tools in Scala ecosystem and get used to test-driven development using unit tests.
+In this assignment, you will familarize yourself with Scala, learn how to use the tools in Scala ecosystem, and get used to test-driven development using unit tests.

+This assignment is based on chapters 2--17 in the required textbook "Programming in Scala" 3rd edition, by Martin Odersky.
+You will need to read those chapters to do the assignment.

 ## Exercises